francis-pratt/WiMDA/README.md

 For a new installation follow the Installation Notes, <a href=install.md >install.md</a>, which provides details and links for installation, together with links to further programs that are needed for adding user fitting functions to WiMDA.

-Basic instructions for using the program are given in the original <a href=doc/WiMDA manual.doc >WiMDA manual</a><br> (please note that this corresponds to a rather old version and some details may have changed).
+Basic instructions for using the program are given in the original <a href=doc/WiMDA%20manual.doc >WiMDA manual</a><br> (please note that this corresponds to a rather old version and some details may have changed).

 Latest features: <br>